mllamazares/SecurityRAT-ASVS-Importer/README.md

 ```

 ## TODO
-- [ ] Create a better categorization of the requirements.
+- [ ] Create an enhanced categorization of the requirements.
     - For sure I will map [STRIDE-vs-ASVS](https://github.com/mllamazares/STRIDE-vs-ASVS), but I'm open to suggestions.
 - [ ] Migrate to Python for better portability and ease of collaboration.
 - [ ] Extend to different security standards like BSI C5.